wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365-developer/msgraph-toolkit-intro/includes/4-exercise-sign-in-app.md

 ### Add the Microsoft Graph Toolkit to your project

-Earlier you saw that you can reference the toolkit directly from Azure Content Delivery Network.
+Earlier you learned that you can reference the toolkit directly from Azure Content Delivery Network.
 To do that, add the following code snippet to the head (between the `<head></head>`) tags of your *index.html* file.

 ```html
 <script src="https://unpkg.com/@microsoft/mgt/dist/bundle/mgt-loader.js"></script>